gdiaz384/AriaDeploy/README.md

 ## Version History/Planning

+Note: Anything prior to version 1.0 is alpha/beta quality depending upon release and current focus of development is on architectural imrovements and features not stability/bug fixes.

 ```
+Latest Release: v0.3.1a
+In Development: v0.4.0a

 ::0.5.0 added partial mac support (no drivers)(?) winpe/dism not licensed for use on non-windows systems,
 ::gparted can HFS+, rEFInd can boot, live distros are common, just need to find one that can access NFS/CIFS shares easily
 ::might need to convert batch script to .sh so maybe AriaDeployForMac